AdobeDocs/experience-manager-64.en/help/forms/using/installing-configuring-forms-centric-workflow-on-osgi.md

 Enterprises collect and process data from multiple forms, back-end systems, and other data sources.
 The processing of data involves review and approval procedures, repetitive tasks, and data archiving.
 For example, reviewing a form and converting it to PDF document.
 When done manually, the repetitive tasks can take a lot of time and resources.

 You can use [Forms-centric workflow on OSGi](/help/forms/using/aem-forms-workflow.md) to rapidly build adaptive forms-based workflows.
 These workflows can help you automate review and approval workflows, business process workflows, and other repetitive tasks.
-These workflows also help process documents (create, assemble, distribute, and archive PDF documents, add digital signatures to limit access to documents, decode barcoded forms, and more) and use Adobe Sign signature workflow with forms and documents.
+These workflows also help process documents (create, assemble, distribute, and archive PDF documents, add digital signatures to limit access to documents, decode barcoded forms, and more) and use Acrobat Sign signature workflow with forms and documents.

 Once set up, these workflows can be triggered manually to complete a defined process or run programmatically when users submit a form or interactive communication.
 The capability is included in AEM Forms add-on package.